Sunday, March 23, 2014

 Grinding the Achar spices.

-Combine the Achar spices, ginger, garlic cilantro, roasted tomatoes & seeded jalapeño, salt, lime juice and lime zest in a processor or blender.
+Combine the Achar spices, ginger, garlic cilantro, roasted tomatoes & seeded jalapeño, salt, sugar, tomato paste and lime juice in a processor or blender.

 Process briefly until just smooth.